 A subtle night light on the nursery unit is useful for a child afraid of the dark.
 It can also be a benefit as more subdued lighting to set the bedtime mood, or for any middle-of-the-night nappy changes.

-Video monitors are battery hungry.
+Video monitors are battery-hungry.
 This function will switch the screen off after a set amount of time, provided all is quiet and peaceful in your baby’s room.
 Some turn on faster than others though, and some eco models can’t be turned off, which can become annoying.

 A useful additional feature on a monitor that plays lullabies to help soothe your little one to sleep.
 Be warned though, the music can get irritating.
-Some of the newer video monitors can play your choice of music, and some have a range of white noises like a hairdryer or the vacuum cleaner.
+Some of the newer video monitors can play your choice of music, and some have a range of white noises like a hairdryer or a vacuum cleaner.

 How Long Does The Ring Battery Last?

 So what is the baby monitor’s battery life?
 Rechargeable baby monitor batteries last for 6 to 20 hours depending on the brand and the type of battery.
 This is the number of hours the baby monitor can use a fully charged battery until it is fully drained.
 Some brands such as VTech have a very small battery life while others such as Willcare have longer battery life.

 Even though there is a strong correlation between the battery life and the brand, the type of battery also had a big impact on how long the battery lasts.
 For example, the inexpensive audio baby monitors by VTech are rated for up to 8 hours of battery life while Willpower’s similar audio baby monitor lasts for up to 20 hours.
 Here is the average time of the battery of VTech brands: